 We use derivative financial instruments to manage our exposure to the risks associated with fluctuations in foreign exchange rates and interest rates.
 Our objective is to manage the financial and operational exposure arising from these risks by offsetting gains and losses on the underlying exposures with gains and losses on the derivatives used to economically hedge them.
 We do not engage in any speculative or leveraged derivative transactions.
-All derivative transactions must comply with the derivatives policy approved by Comcast's Board of Directors.
-We use both nondesignated and designated derivative financial instruments, which are recorded in our consolidated balance sheet at fair value.
+Depending on our exposure to foreign exchange or interest rates, we will either designate or not designate a derivative financial instrument as an accounting hedge and record the derivative financial instrument in our consolidated balance sheet at fair value.
 Changes in the fair value of derivative financial instruments that are not designated as hedges and do not qualify for hedge accounting are recognized in income.
 We formally document, at inception of the hedging relationship, derivative financial instruments designated to hedge the exposure to changes in the fair value of a recognized asset or liability or an unrecognized firm commitment ("fair value hedge") or the exposure to changes in cash flows of a forecasted transaction ("cash flow hedge"), and evaluate them for effectiveness at the time they are designated, as well as throughout the hedging period.